dorymint/go-addtree/README.md

 ```

 1. change current directory to your repository root
-2. adding tree tag your README.md
+2. adding tree-tag your README.md
-tree tag is this 2 line
+tree-tag is this 2 line
 ```` ```txt:./tree.txt ````
 ```` ``` ````

-3. use `tree .` generate tree.txt
+3. use `tree . > ./tree.txt` generate tree.txt
-4. after `addtree` "tree.txt" is added between tree tag
+4. after `addtree`, "tree.txt" is added between tree-tag

 ---
 ## Licence